 But the half moon design is the big kicker here.
 Since it only takes up half your grill surface, you can mix and match what you do at any given time.
 Grill a steak on one side, and fry some vegetables up on the other, for instance.

-This specific model is really good overall, and you can find ones like it for most of the major brands out there.
+This specific model is really good overall, and you can find ones like it for most of the major brands with different material like cast iron out there.

 Easy to use.